The Truth About 13 Top Acne Treatments

 #10 LED Treatments Blue Light Therapy

 Regular treatments required.
-Gentle alternative to convention acne laser treatments.
+Gentle alternatives to convention acne laser treatments.

 Lasers usually rely on thermal injury to create changes but LED blue light treatments do not rely on thermal injury.
 Instead, they work by killing acne-causing and healing irritation.
 Don’t waste your time with at-home devices as they are too gentle.
 Instead, consult with your dermatologist for professional blue light acne treatments.